jesseburlamaque/burnwatch/README.md

 This app can be easily hosted on Netlify.
 Make sure to add the REACT_APP_FIRMS_KEY variable in the Site Settings > Environment Variables panel.

+## Author
+Any questions, please use the email: burlamaque.jess@gmail.com